-- b.
-All sensors are secured in an upright position and located no more than one inch above the lowest point of the sump. - c.
+- a. shall be All sumps and under-dispenser containment shall be maintained such that all penetration fittings and entry boots are in good condition and free from cracking, dry rot, or other damage. - b. , aAII sensors are secured in an upright position and located no more than one inch above the lowest point of the sump. at least one inch below the lowest penetration fitting or entry boot, and are kept clean and dry. - c.
 Sumps and under dispenser containment shall be visually inspected at least annually and whenever an alarm or warning from a leak monitoring device indicates the presence of product, water, or other liquids. - d.
-Single-walled sumps and under-dispenser containment that provide secondary containment and/or are used for interstitial monitoring of piping shall be tested for tightness prior to October 13th, 2021 and a minimum of every three years thereafter using a method approved by the Director. - (1) If a sump or under-dispenser containment fails a tightness test, all associated tanks, piping, or dispensers which rely upon that component for secondary containment monitoring or spill prevention must be immediately taken out of service and temporarily closed.
-The impacted UST components shall not be allowed to return to service until the sump or under-dispenser containment has been replaced or repaired and satisfactorily passed an additional tightness test. - (2) DEM must be notified within 24 hours of any failed tightness test and a leak characterization report filed if required by § 1.14(G) of this Part. - (3) Any repairs to sumps or under-dispenser containment must be completed in accordance with the manufacturers approved methods and materials or using best available technologies and materials and require prior approval from DEM.
-All materials used must demonstrate long-term compatibility with sump, under-dispenser containment, and tank and product pipeline construction materials as well as rated for continuous use in the presence of gasoline, diesel, kerosene, ethanol, biodiesel, and all grades of heating fuel. - (4) Any repaired or replaced sumps and under-dispenser containment basins must be tested using an approved tightness testing method prior to being returned to service, and the facility owner must receive written permission from DEM prior to placing product into the UST system and returning to service. - (5) All data collected during these tests, as well as the final results, must be recorded on the DEM-provided form and submitted to DEM and the UST system owner/operator by the tester and/or the testing company within 30 calendar days of completion of a passing test and seven calendar days for failed tests.
+Single-walled sumps and under-dispenser containment that provide secondary containment and/or are used for interstitial monitoring of piping shall be tested for tightness prior to October 13th, 2020 and a minimum of every three years thereafter using a method approved by the Director. - (1) If a sump or under-dispenser containment fails a tightness test, all associated tanks, piping, or dispensers which rely upon that component for secondary containment monitoring or spill prevention must be immediately taken out of service and temporarily closed.
+The impacted UST components shall not be allowed to return to service until the sump or under-dispenser containment has been replaced or repaired and satisfactorily passed an additional tightness test. - (2) DEM must be notified within 24 hours of any failed tightness test and a leak characterization report filed if required by --§ 1.14(G) of this Part. - (3) Any repairs to sumps or under-dispenser containment must be completed in accordance with the manufacturers approved methods and materials or using best available technologies and materials and require prior approval from DEM.
+All materials used must demonstrate long-term compatibility with sump, under-dispenser containment, and tank and product pipeline construction materials as well as rated for continuous use in the presence of gasoline, diesel, kerosene, ethanol, biodiesel, and all grades of heating fuel. - (4) Any repaired or replaced sumps and under-dispenser containment basins must be tested using an approved tightness testing method prior to being returned to service, and the facility owner must receive written permission from DEM prior to placing product into the UST system and returning to service. - (5) All data collected during these tests, as well as the final results, must be recorded on the DEM-provided form and submitted to

+DEM and the UST system owner/operator by the tester and/or the testing company within fifteen (15) calendar days of completion of a passing test and seven (7) calendar days for failed or inconclusive tests.
 This form must be completed in its entirety and results submitted on other forms or in other formats, or results missing information, will not be accepted and may be rendered invalid.
-The UST system owner/operator is required to maintain these test results as permanent records, in accordance with § 1.13(B)(1)(a) of this Part.
+The UST system owner/operator is required to maintain these test results as permanent records, in accordance with \\\\\§ 1.13(B)(1)(a) of \-this Part.